NMR chromatography

 Why is NMR chromatography needed?

 NMR spectroscopy is an excellent method and therefore usually a tool of choice for precise structural characterization of organic and bio-molecules.
 NMR is most suited to the analysis of pure compounds.
 However, NMR spectroscopy is limited and almost useless when several compounds of various structures are present in the solution mixture.
 Most organic syntheses initially yield a mixture of compounds that require a separation process prior to structural characterization by NMR, if indeed separation is possible.
-Hence, there have been efforts to achieve hyphenated techniques where the mixture is separated by chromatography and NMR is then used to analyze each component.

 Fig. 1.
 NMR chromatography saves time and money by doing away with physical separation of components